Buying Guide for Runner Rugs

 In theory, you can easily use any runner rug for your kitchen.
 But you’ll want to think about how much time you plan on spending in the kitchen and what you’ll be doing.
-Considering that the kitchen is where you’re most likely to be found cooking food or cleaning dishes, you’re going to want something durable and washable.
+Considering that the kitchen is where you’re most likely to be found cooking food or cleaning dishes, you will want something durable and washable.
 A good runner can work to prevent slips and trips caused by water or other liquids dropping on the floor.
 Meanwhile, if you struggle with back, leg, or foot pain, you may find that investing in a version with anti-fatigue padding is a smart upgrade.

-Maples Rugs Reggie Floral Runner
+Maples Rugs Reggie Floral Runner Rug

 Pros: Whether you want to keep this rug in the entryway or in your kitchen, it’s machine washable for your convenience.
 This serious upgrade means upkeep just got significantly easier.
 Along with its pretty floral design, this rug comes in eight sizes and four patterns.
 Plus, it’s nonslip.

 Cons: Common complaints about this rug centered around the construction quality.
 In particular, many shoppers noted that the rug was thin and, in some cases, had a tendency to bunch up, which could lead to trips and falls.